Our promise to our supporters and followers.

 We subscribe to the best practice guidelines of the DMA Email Marketing Council.
 Action on Disability and Development is registered with the Information Commissioner's Office (ICO) and subscribes fully to:

 - The E-communications Act (2003)

 - The Charities Act (2016)

 We will never intentionally misuse or allow others to misuse any personal data it collects or holds.

 Action on Disability and Development will not sell, trade or rent your personal contact details to any organisation.

 We do use third-party financial institutions to process our donations.
 They receive the card number and other personal information only to verify and process transactions securely.
 We also use a third-party to carry out our telemarketing campaigns, who receive information on supporters who have agreed to be contacted by telephone.
 We will not contact you by telephone if you are registered on the Telephone Preferential Service (TPS) unless we have a specific opt-in from you for us to contact you by telephone.

 We have historically used third-party agencies to help us keep our database up to date and ensure our fundraising communications are as relevant as possible.
-Going forward, as part of the ‘full opt-in model’ which will be rolled out over the next two years we will only screen (including wealth screening) the data of supporters who have given us their explicit permission to do so.

 We do not allow for any third parties to sell, trade or rent this data or use it for anything other than what they are contracted to do, or store the data over a long-term period.